OpenCyphal/pycyphal/docs/pages/demo.rst

 ..  code-block:: sh

-    yakut call 42 uavcan.register.Access.1.0 '{name: {name: thermostat.pid.gains}, value: {integer8: {value: [2, 0, 0]}}}'

-Which results in:

-..  code-block:: yaml

-    ---
-    384:
-      timestamp: {microsecond: 0}
-      mutable: true
-      persistent: true
-      value:
-        real64:
-          value: [2.0, 0.0, 0.0]

-An attentive reader would notice that the assigned value was of type ``integer8``, whereas the result is ``real64``.
+    y r thermostat.pid.gains 2 0 0

+Which returns ``[2.0, 0.0, 0.0]``, meaning that the new value was assigned successfully.
-This is because the register server does implicit type conversion to the type specified by the application.
+Observe that the register server does implicit type conversion to the type specified by the application (our script).
 The Cyphal Specification does not require this behavior, though, so some simpler nodes (embedded systems in particular) may just reject mis-typed requests.